mevaldovi/Book-Search-Engine/server/guidelines.md

 You’ll need to complete the following tasks in each of these back-end files:

 * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
+(DONE)

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.
+(DONE)

 	**Hint**: Refer to the class activities as a refresher on how to do this.